 When a CA file is uploaded, the N-able N-central server and Windows probes download the file and use it when monitoring the associated SSL certificates.
 During the upload, a previously uploaded CA file is replaced.
 The file provided by N-able N-central, however, is always retained on the central server.
 Therefore, we recommend that you maintain one CA certificate file and append it with the new CA certificate file you receive.
 This updated file can then be uploaded, allowing the monitoring of SSLcertificates while retaining the previous CA certificates.

 If you upload a CA certificate that is not included in the CA certificate file, it must be uploaded in the chained format.
 To create a chained format, append the signed certificate to the CA certificate.
-Refer to Certificate management for more information on chained certificates.
+Refer to About SSL certificates for more information on chained certificates.